Using Vendor Portals to Reduce Churn

 • Employee Churn: This refers to the rate at which employees leave a company.
 It’s also known as attrition.

 Churn is a crucial metric for businesses as it directly impacts revenue and growth.
-A high churn rate means that a company is losing customers or employees faster than it can acquire new ones.
+A high churn rate often means that a company is losing customers or employees faster than it can acquire new ones.
+Churn can also refer to vendors of organizations.

 What Causes Churn?